netj/3x/docs/tutorial/README.md

 ### 1. Write the Program

-To be used most effectively with 3X, we make several changes to the code borrowed from NetworkX:
+We make several changes to the code borrowed from NetworkX, so it can be used effectively with 3X:

 1. Save the result as an image file, named `giant_component.png`, instead of showing it interactively in the GUI.
 2. Obtain the originally hard-coded `p` and `n` values from corresponding environment variables instead.